 - 1. To include public groups in your sharing rule, confirm that those groups were created. - 2.
 From Setup, in the Quick Find box, enter Sharing Settings, and then select Sharing Settings. - 3.
 In the Sharing Rules related list for the object, click New. - 4.
 Enter the label name and rule name.
 The label name appears on the user interface.
 The rule name is a unique name used by the API and managed packages. - 5.
 Optionally, enter a description of the sharing rule of up to 1,000 characters. - 6.
 For the rule type, select Based on criteria. - 7.
 Specify the field, operator, and value criteria that records must match to be included in the sharing rule.
 The fields available depend on the object selected, and the value is always a literal number or string.
-To change the AND relationship between filters, click Add Filter Logic.
-The value criteria is limited to 240 characters, and strings or picklist values that go beyond this limit are truncated. - Note: You can use a field that's not supported by criteria-based sharing rules.
-Create a workflow rule or Apex trigger to copy the value of the field into a text or numeric field.
-Then use that field as the criterion.
+To change the AND relationship between filters, click AddFilter Logic.
+The value criteria is limited to 240 characters, and strings or picklist values that go beyond this limit are truncated.